accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README-dockerhub.md

   - images based on `Ubuntu 22.04 LTS` - current non-snap version from the Mozilla Team PPA
 - additional **Firefox plus** feature (see [User guide][this-user-guide-firefox-plus])

-The [Firefox][firefox] installed in the images based on `Ubuntu 22.04 LTS` is the current non-snap version from the Mozilla Team PPA.
-It's because the `Ubuntu 22.04 LTS` distribution contains only the `snap` version and the `snap` is currently not supported in Docker containers.

 The following **TCP** ports are exposed by default:

 - **5901** for access over **VNC** (using VNC viewer)